Graylog2/documentation/pages/collector_sidecar.rst

 Currently we provide pre-compiled packages on the Github releases page of the project.
 Once the Sidecar project is settled and matured we will add the packages to the DEB and YUM online repositories.
 To get the Sidecar working `Download a package <https://github.com/Graylog2/collector-sidecar/releases>`_ and install it on the target system.

+All following commands should be executed on the **remote machine** where you want to collector log data from.

 Beats backend
 -------------